 In Buddhist culture, the head is considered the most sacred part of the body.
 So there are a number of social rules to follow around this.
 Don't touch anyone else’s head or pass anything over their head, especially children.
 Pointing your fingers upwards at something is a gesture considered offensive.
 The only appropriate way to get someone’s attention is with your entire hand and fingers facing down.
-Pointing with your feet, or showing the bottom of your feet is also disrespectful, particularly around religious symbols such as buddhas.
-Asian cultures are generally pretty conservative.
-PDA is considered inappropriate and uncomfortable to others.
-It is best not to hold hands with a member of the opposite sex in public.
+Pointing with your feet, or showing the bottom of your feet is also disrespectful, particularly around religious symbols such as Buddhas.
+Also, Asian cultures are generally pretty conservative.
+PDA is considered inappropriate and uncomfortable to others, and it is best not to hold hands with a member of the opposite sex in public.
 However, holding hands with someone of the same sex is considered normal for friends to do.

 Learn some basic words in the language of the country you are travelling.
 Simple phrases like “hello,” “please,” and “thank you” can go a long way, and shows that you've put the effort in.
 It is considered rude and interrogating to ask a lot of personal questions.
 When passing someone on the street it’s customary to nod and smile rather than engage in short conversation.
-Air on the side of being as polite as possible.
-Avoid losing your temper, especially in public, displaying anger is taken as a sign of personal weakness.
+Err on the side of being as polite as possible.
+Avoid losing your temper, especially in public, as displaying anger is taken as a sign of personal weakness.

 Temple & Mosque Etiquette